ignc-research/arena2D/README.md

 </p>

 ## Simulation Environment
-TODO Cornelius
-Our simulation environment see arena2d-sim.md for more details about the sensor data, how you can add new classes, levels, etc.
+See ./arena2d-sim/README.md for more details about the sensor data, how you can add new classes, levels, etc.

 ## Baselines
 TODO LINH